 Homeschooling your children has many joys.
 You get to be around your children all the time, sleep in some school days, and ensure your children are learning what they need to learn.
-Although these are all wonderful parts of homeschooling your children, picking out a curriculum tends to be a little more annoying.
-Despite this, choosing the right curriculum is an important part of ensuring your children receive a quality education, making it a necessary evil.
+Although these are all wonderful parts of homeschooling your children, picking out a curriculum can be a little more annoying.
+Despite this, choosing the right curriculum is an important part of ensuring your children receive a quality education, making it a necessary task.

 How to Choose a Homeschool Curriculum